krishnaKSA/Linux-Kernel/LDD3/Chapter2_Building and running modules.md

 **Difference Between a Kernel Module and an Application**

--> While not all applications are event-driven, every kernal module is -> An application can be lazy in how it is destroyed with releasing resources, while the exit of a module must carefully undo everything from the init() function or the pieces will remain until the system is rebooted
+-> While not all applications are event-driven, every kernal module is.

+-> An application can be lazy in how it is destroyed with releasing resources, while the exit of a module must carefully undo everything from the init() function or the pieces will remain until the system is rebooted.

--> Faults are handled safely in applications, but they can easily cause a whole system crash in a kernel module -> A module runs in kernel space, where an application runs in user space Unloading is nice - it allows you to develop without rebooting the system every time you make changes to it.
+-> Faults are handled safely in applications, but they can easily cause a whole system crash in a kernel module.

+-> A module runs in kernel space, where an application runs in user space.

+Unloading is nice - it allows you to develop without rebooting the system every time you make changes to it.
 The only functions a kernel module can use are the ones exported by the kernel.
 There are no libraries to link to.

-Due to the lack of libraries, the only includes should come from the kernel source tree, and usual c header files should never be used.

 **Kernal Space versus User Space
 Differences:**